jeffreyadams/atlasofliegroups-docs/_sources/tutorial/video_2A/occurrence_matrix.rst.txt

 Occurrence Matrices
 ====================

-We mentionned before that a Cartan subgroup may appear in different real forms of an inner class.
+We mentioned before that a Cartan subgroup may appear in different real forms of an inner class.
 More precisely, for a given inner class there is a fixed set of Cartan subgroups which may or may not appear in the different real forms associated to this inner class.
 If we ask for the number